Mobile menu toggle

 Photo: D. Griffin Jones/Cult of Mac

-The 17e has the latest A19 chip.
-It’s slightly binned with one fewer GPU core, which will probably lead to slightly worse gaming performance, but I doubt it’s anything you’d notice.
+The 17e runs on Apple’s latest A19 chip.
+It’s slightly binned, with one fewer GPU core, which will probably lead to slightly worse gaming performance, but I doubt it’s anything you’d notice.

-The 17e has the same C1X modem as the iPhone Air.
+The 17e sports the same Apple C1X modem as the iPhone Air.
 It supposedly doubles 5G cellular speeds compared to last year’s C1 modem.
 It still doesn’t support 5G mmWave, the elusive high-frequency turbo mode that I still don’t think I have ever experienced.

-The N1 Wi-Fi and Bluetooth chip continue to spread across all of Apple’s models.
-I have a single cheap Wi-Fi router provided by my ISP that sits on the edge of my house where my office is; my bedroom usually struggles to get a reliable connection on my iPhone 16 Pro.
+The iPhone 17e also utilizes the Apple N1 chip for Wi-Fi and Bluetooth connectivity.
+I have a single cheap Wi-Fi router provided by my ISP that sits on the edge of my house where my office is.
+In my bedroom, I usually struggle to get a reliable connection on my iPhone 16 Pro.
 But the iPhone 17e handles it without a hitch.

-Ceramic Shield 2 claims to be three times as shatter resistant.
+Apple says the Ceramic Shield 2 cover glass is three times as shatter-resistant as the old version used in the iPhone 16e.
 I wasn’t too keen on testing this claim myself.

 Miscellaneous missing features